LukSroczynski/Notes/computer_systems/readme.md

 So for example when you have a task killer or similar software on your smartfon then you just taking stuff from the memory-box RAM to make room for other stuff that you will run.

+# CPU - Processors

+Instruction Set Architecture - list of instruction that PC understands.
+List contains all the things that PC can make like adding, multiplying etc.